 You're not alone in an online course.
 Watch this short video to see some of the supports available to you at most Ontario accredited post-secondary institutions.

 While when and where you study is up to you, Waterloo's structured academic schedule is one reason our online education program is so highly respected.
 Just as in on-campus studies, there are three complete terms: fall, winter, and spring.

-Online courses are flexible, convenient, and allow you to work around other commitments.
-However, you should be prepared to dedicate approximately 10-12 hours per course, per week to your academic work.
+You should be prepared to dedicate approximately 10-12 hours per course, per week to your academic work.
 This includes time for reading course materials, listening to and watching lectures, completing assignments, and participating in online discussions, if required.

 Assignments, assessments and exams

 Assignments and various activities are due at set times throughout the term, and vary by course.
 The details are published in the course syllabus.